AccelByte/accelbyte-java-sdk/samples/cli/README.md

 # AccelByte Java SDK CLI Sample App

-A CLI sample app to showcase AccelByte Java SDK.
+A command-line sample application that demonstrates how to use AccelByte Java SDK.

 ## Prerequsites